 - Additions: The introduction of a new code.
 For every addition the GDSN will add the new codes to their database. - Modifications: When the code has NOT changed but the textual description or definition HAS changed.
 GPC Codes are not re-used.
 If the Brick impacted has a significant definition change the normal process is to add new codes and delete old codes.
-For every modification, the GDSN will update the descriptions of the codes impacted in their database. - Marked for Deletion: Codes that are marked for deletion are removed from the GPC schema publication; however; the codes should not be used to code any items in GDSN until a decision is made to implement the version in GDSN.
+For every modification, the GDSN will update the descriptions of the codes impacted in their database.

+- Marked for Deletion: Codes that are marked for deletion are removed from the GPC schema publication; however, the codes should not be used to code any items in GDSN until a decision is made to implement the version in GDSN.
 This is step one of the two-step process to delete GPC Codes.
 One of the activities that is completed by the GS1 Global Registry as part of this process is to produce a data pool by data pool report of all items and subscriptions that currently use the GPC codes that have been identified as 'marked for deletion'.
-The intention is to use the period between releases to correct the items or delete the impacted subscriptions.
 The GPC codes that are marked for deletion become the list of codes that become 'physical deletions' in the next integration in GDSN. - GPC update in GDSN: For every GPC release, there can be deletions.
-Those deletions become critical to manage in the systems, when the GPC release is implemented in GS1 Global Registry (GR).
+Those deletions become critical to manage in the systems when the GPC release is implemented in GS1 Global Registry (GR).
 GPC brick codes that are deleted will be also deleted in GS1 Global Registry when it is implemented.
 As a result, deleted GPC Codes will not be able to pass anymore in GS1 GR if they still are using codes marked as deleted.

-8.3 Brick Code Details
+6.3.3 Brick Code Details

-- A = Add (New Data)
+- Added = New Data in the Database

-- D = Deletion (Data removed from the Database)
+- Removed = Data removed from the Database

+- Moved = Data moved in the Database

-- M = Modification
+- Updated = Data updated in the Database

-The following three possible values only apply to the brick in the delta:
+- The following two possible values only apply to the brick in the delta:

-- AM = Add Move = Brick has been added to a segment and moved (AM) from the initial segment.
-It indicates that a brick has changed its place in the hierarchy, but has not been subject to any change. - AMM = Add Move Modify = Brick has been moved and modified (i.e. the brick has changed its place in the hierarchy and its name and/or definition has been changed) - DM = Delete Move = Brick has been deleted from one place in the hierarchy then added to another place in the hierarchy.
-It has a counterpart DM will have an AM or AMM.
+- Added/Moved = Brick has been added to a segment and moved from the initial segment (i.e., the brick has changed its place in the hierarchy but, has not been subject to any other change)

+- Added/Moved/Updated = Brick has been moved and updated (i.e., the brick has changed its place in the hierarchy and its name and/or definition has been changed)